Apollon77/hap-controller-node/README.md

 ### __WORK IN PROGRESS__
 * (dnicolson/Apollon77) Change noble to @stoprocent fork
-* (Apollon77) prevent crash when no BLE device isc connected
+* (Apollon77) prevent crash on import/require when no BLE device is not connected

 ### 0.10.1 (2023-11-23)
 * (Apollon77) Remove duplicate entries in characteristic list